Category Archives: Mecklenburg-Schwerin Royals

 Friedrich I, King in Prussia. source: Wikipedia

 Over time, Sophie Luise became deeply religious, spending the majority of her time in prayer and listening to sermons, and often avoiding her duties as Queen Consort.
-As time progressed, her devotion became almost obsessive and manic, and soon caused distance between her and her husband, particularly because of her overzealous attempts to get him to convert from Calvinism to her Lutheranism.
-This led to the King removing her closest confidantes and courtiers, and soon Sophie Luise became even more deeply entrenched in what is described as her obsession with religion, resulting in depression and mental derangement.
+As time progressed, her devotion became almost obsessive and manic.
+This caused distance between her and her husband, particularly because of her overzealous attempts to get him to convert from Calvinism to Lutheranism.
+This led to her husband Friedrich removing her closest confidantes and courtiers, and soon Sophie Luise became even more deeply entrenched in what is described as her obsession with religion, resulting in depression and mental derangement.

-The King was mostly unaware of Sophie Luise’s mental decline, until several months before his own death.
+Friedrich was mostly unaware of Sophie Luise’s mental decline, until several months before his own death.
 Deeply ill, he awoke to find his wife standing before him, covered in blood and screaming at him.
 She had crashed through a glass door while running from her apartments to his, apparently to confront him in a fit of hysteria.
-The Queen had no recollection of the event afterward, and the King soon sent her back to Mecklenburg to be with her family.
+Sophie Luise had no recollection of the event afterward, and Friedrich soon sent her back to Mecklenburg to be with her family.
 He would die just months later in 1713.

 Sophie Luise, Queen in Prussia, lived the rest of her life with her widowed mother and died on July 29, 1735, at Schwerin Castle in Mecklenburg, Duchy of Mecklenburg-Schwerin, now in the German state of Mecklenburg-Vorpommern.
 She is buried in the Schelfkirche St. Nikolai in Schwerin.